 When taking over someone’s lease, you are taking over the lease terms, the condition the apartment is in and the security deposit that was originally paid.
 You’ll want to be sure to go over the original Move in condition checklist with the current tenant, as any damage not listed on the form can be seen as damage made by the current tenant.
 Be sure to review the Key form to be sure you are getting each key, remote, pass, etc. checked out to the tenant, as anything not returned at lease expiration will be charged against the security deposit.
 Also note if the keys needed to be replaced, as there will be a charge at move out for rekeying of the lock.
-For more information, please refer to the following link: [PDF will be provided at a later date]
+For more information, please refer to the following link: Taking Over a Lease

 You have a property I want to rent.
 How do I apply?

 Please review our screening criteria to be sure you qualify, then complete our application form and submit it to us along with the application fee, a color copy of a valid & current ID and income verification documents.

 Each proposed occupant age 18 and over shall submit a completed application.
 Each adult applicant must qualify individually, regardless of age, and must meet all the criteria.
 Applicants who do not qualify under these guidelines will be asked to obtain a valid cosigner and/or the application may be denied.